pierrotm777/MultiDecoderCoder/README.md

 	f set Failsafe values

  The DECODER mode know the protocols PPM, SBUS, IBUS, DSMX, SRLX, SUMD and JETIEx (Pro Micro only).
  The CODER mode know the protocols PPM and SBUS only.

+ How to connect your module:

+ - In DECODER mode, use the pin RX as input and VCC,GND as power.
+ Use D2 to D9 and D10 to D13, A0 to A3 as PWM output.
+ - In CODER mode, use the pin 11 as ouput and VCC,GNS as power.
+ Use D2 to D9 and D10 to D13 as PWM input.